michaelanokyej/news-app/README.md

 2. `cd` into the cloned repository
 3. Make a fresh start of the git history for this project with `rm -rf .git && git init`
 4. Install the node dependencies `npm install`
-6. Edit the contents of the `package.json` to use NEW-PROJECT-NAME instead of `"name": "express-boilerplate",`
+6. Edit the contents of the `package.json` to use NEW-PROJECT-NAME instead of `"name": "news-app",`

 ## Scripts